 Plus it’s compact and has an interesting design.
-The first few months of my work-from-home stint, I used the ZEN DAC on its own.
-My new workspace was more cramped, and the DAC/amp combo fit in nicely.
-And it served up killer sound to a variety of headphones.
-In my Pandemic Playlist article, I mentioned how it was even robust enough to drive the super-premium Audio-Technica ATH-AWKT over-ear headphones.
+The first few months of my work-from-home stint, I used the original ZEN DAC on its own.
+(This second-generation DAC/amp combo sports the same design along with faster processing.)
+It fit into my cramped space nicely and was even robust enough to drive the super-premium Audio-Technica ATH-AWKT over-ear headphones.

 The ZEN CAN is unapologetically ONLY a headphone amp.
 There is no DAC inside and there are no digitial audio connections at all.
 It receives the analog audio signal from a separate DAC and has one job — powering your headphones.